 - Neither Target UE nor Reference UE is served by NG-RAN.

 - No Ranging/Sidelink Positioning capable LMF is available in the 5GC network.

-Editor's note: It is FFS whether and how LMF can indicate using "UE-only" operation to Target UE.

 For any other cases, Network-based Operation as specified in clauses 6.x and 6.y of TS 23.273 [8] is applied.